maryliusemail/How-Badly-Will-You-Lose---League-of-Legends/README.md

 The goal of this project is to build a binary classification model that predicts whether a League of Legends game is a stomp, based on early- and mid-game statistics.
 A stomp is defined as a game that ends quickly (under 25 minutes) where one team decisively wins or loses horribly—characterized by both a significant gold differential at the 15-minute mark and a short game duration.

-The response variable is is_stomp, a binary label:
+The response variable is `is_stomp`, a binary label:

-1 indicates the game was a stomp
+  - 1 indicates the game was a stomp

-0 indicates it was not a stomp
+  - 0 indicates it was not a stomp

 I chose is_stomp as the target because it captures extreme, one-sided games that can be used to see important large skill differences or lack of preparedness, making easy to see if there might be an unfair match up between a strong and expereince pro team vs a beginner or weak pro team.